janbaykara/zotero-syllabus/README.md

 ### Other features

-- **Manual item re-ordering** within a class.
-- **Sortable "Syllabus Info" column** to your standard list view, to summarise all the key info.
-Sort by this column if you want to see what order your readings need to be done in.
 - **Assign an item multiple times** within a syllabus.
 Useful for breaking down larger readings into smaller chunks.
-- **Compact view mode** for when you'd like to see a bit more all at once.
+- **Print to PDF** — as of right now it gives you a printable HTML page as a file, which you can open in a browser and print to PDF.
 - **Zotero Reading List compatibility**: if you have the [Zotero Reading List](https://github.com/Dominic-DallOsto/zotero-reading-list) plugin installed, reading status will be displayed in the syllabus view
-- **Print to PDF** — as of right now it gives you a printable HTML page as a file, which you can open in a browser and print to PDF.
+- **Customizable priorities** — Define your own priority levels with custom names and colors, or use the defaults (Essential, Recommended, Optional, Course Information).
+- **Customizable nomenclature** — Change the terminology used throughout (e.g., "week", "class", "session", "section") with automatic pluralization.

 ## Development